 The scheme is open to:

-Individuals and organisations that wish to tour the presentation of work from January to December 2025 in the Republic of Ireland.
+Individuals and organisations that wish to tour the presentation of work from July 2025 to December 2025 in the Republic of Ireland.
+Within reason, some tours can continue into early 2026.

 To be eligible to apply, you must be: